janhavi-giri/Predictive-Analysis-Ecommerce/README.md

 =====

-Objective#1: Build a binary classifier to predict whether a product will be recommended for purchase using exploratory data analysis, feature selection based on importance,binary classification, and then comparing/verifying results with AutoML generated classifier.
+Objective: Build a binary classifier to predict whether a product will be recommended for purchase using exploratory data analysis, feature selection based on importance,binary classification, and then comparing/verifying results with AutoML generated classifier.

 Methods: